theritikchoure/carrierjs/README.md

 ## How it works internally

-First it checks to see whether data exists in the cache.
-If it exists, it return data from the cache as response.
-If it doesn't exists then it reaad data from the API server.
+First, it checks to see whether data exists in the cache.
+If it exists, it returns data from the cache as a response.
+If it doesn't exist then it read data from the API server.

-Then it write to the cache and return the data as response.
+Then it writes to the cache and returns the data as response.
 The subsequent requests will be served through the cache.

-If you want fresh data everytime from the API server, you can pass a extra parameter called `refresh` with value `true` after the API server url.
+If you want fresh data everytime from the API server, you can pass an extra parameter called `refresh` with value `true` after the API server url.

-This diagram shows how carrierjs internally fulfill the request with its ultimate caching feature.
+This diagram shows how carrierjs internally fulfills the request with its ultimate caching feature.

 ![Flow of Carrierjs](https://theritikchoure.github.io/carrierjs/doc/assets/images/code-flow.png)